pcfe/ceph/doc/rbd/libvirt.rst

 #.
 Login to the VM (root/root on some recent-linux.img)
-   use ``fio`` to test the RBD backed disk your VM is running on if you want to get an indication of what performanmce your Ceph cluster can give the VM.
+   use ``fio`` to test the RBD backed disk your VM is running on if you want to get an indication of what performance your Ceph cluster can give the VM.

 Summary